Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 # molecular_dynamics
-A molecular dynamics simulation code is created for applications of relativistic and electromagnetic fields in three dimensions as for nanoscale phenomena.
+A molecular dynamics simulation code has been created for applications of relativistic and electromagnetic fields in three dimensions as for nanoscale phenomena.
 Maxwell equations are solved with Gauss's law for necessary corrections.
 Each of relativistic particles are advanced in time.